jefskyy/Process-Safety-Decision-Making/README.md

 ## P-score

+The P-score determines how post-conventional a response is based on the amount of post-conventional considerations were ranked and how they were ranked.
+If a reponse ranks a post-conventional item as first, it receives four points.
+If it is ranked second, it receives three points.
+A third ranked post-conventional item will receive two points, and a fourth ranked post-conventional item will receive one point.
+A p-score for a dilemma can range from 0-10 points.
+Across the instrument, we scale the P-score up to 100 by mutiplying by 2 (sum/50*100).
+The closer to 100 the score is, the closer the reponse aligned with post-conventional reaosning.

 ## N2Score

+The N2 score is an improvement to the P-score as it considers post-conventional reasoning in the abscence of pre-conventional reaosning.
+The N2 score is based on the average ratings of the pre-conventional and post-conventional items, and the standard deviation of these ratings too.

+Keep in mind that both p-score and N2 score can be found on a dilemma basis.
+The p-score on a dilemma level is found in the process of obtaining the overall p-score.
+Divide the p-score calculated for the dilemma by a base score of 10, taking into account any missing ranks.

+To find the N2 score on a dilemma level, follow the same procedure outlined above, but only include the ratings of the post-conventional and pre-conventional items for that dilemma.
+Once the deviation is calculated, add it to the p-score that was calculated for that dilemma.

 ## CDIT and Predominant Reasoning

+In order to classify a student into one of the six types, the CDIT score and predominant reasoning must be found.
+Predominant reasoning is calculated the same way as the p-score, but is done for conventional and pre-conventional reasoning as well.

+An example calculation for the CDIT score is shown in the template and in our publication [CITE ⭐:]

 # :blue_book: Interpreting Scores from the EPSRI

 # :ledger: Applying the EPSRI in your classroom